fabio-tonini/extremals/docs/index.rst

 Introduction
 ~~~~~~~~~~~~
-    The python module :ref:`extremals <Documentation:extremals Module>`  contains a set of tools to inspect pandas dataframes looking for
+    The python module :ref:`extremals <Documentation:extremals Module>`  consists in a toolset to inspect pandas dataframes looking for
     "extremals rows", that is rows "numerically different" from other ones.
 This may help filtering a dataframe from anomalous numerical data or, on the
     contrary, highlight exceptional rows from common ones.